 - Sour cream, nonfat

 - Yogurt, nonfat or 1%

-Meat, Poultry, Fish, and Meat Substitutes: Swap out fatty red meat for fish -- it's associated with a lower risk of heart disease.
-The American Heart Association suggests 2 servings of fish a week.
-Eat more heart-healthy tofu and other soy protein too.
-Limit red meat.
+Meat, Poultry, Fish, and Meat Substitutes: The American Heart Association suggests two servings of fish a week.
+Eat more heart-healthy tofu and other soy protein, too.
+Limit fatty cuts of meat.

 - Beef, lean cuts and lean ground round or sirloin

 - Chicken or turkey breasts and tenders, skinless, boneless

 - Fish, high in omega-3s, such as herring, mackerel, salmon, trout, tuna

 Frozen Foods: When your favorite fruits and veggies are out of season, choose frozen ones for nutritious desserts, side dishes, and snacks.